what does lamb mean in slang

 Nat.
 Police Gaz.
 20 Oct.
 6/4: [headline] Rev. Myers ‘Skips’ with a Lamb’ […] the elopement of the Rev. W.H.
 Myers, a Methodist clergyman […] with Mrs Ralph Price, the young wife of a paperhanger.

-4. a rough, a thug, orig. selected from the fan base of the neighborhood prizefighter William Thomson, also known as “Bendigo” (1811-80)
+4. a rough, a thug, orig. recruited from followers of the local prizefighter William Thomson, aka ‘Bendigo’ (1811-80).

 Sportsman 3 Nov.
 2/1: Notes on News […] The Sheffielders, following the role of the Nottingham ‘lambs,’ afterwards so charmingly illustrated by the rowdies of the London ring [etc].